 Don’t try to do everything.

 In other words, find your niche and stick to it.
 It’s not enough to simply say you are a designer or photographer.
 People will want to know what makes you unique or how you might solve a problem they need fixed.
 Being as specific as possible, and being able to market yourself accordingly, is a key to success.
 Then, once you’ve built up a reputation in your chosen field, you can start branching into other areas.
-This article from April Greer contains helpful tips on how you can discover your freelancing niche.
+Aren’t sure how to find your niche?
+Read our guide on how to discover your artistic niche.

 Don’t give away your time.